Pipelines with stages

 -

-Add the Env Var(s) you would like to use in subsequent Stages in the Variables to share between Pipeline Stages input.
+Add the Env Var(s) you would like to use in subsequent Workflows in the Variables to share between Pipeline Workflows input.

 Using environment variable keys